The Week That Cost £600

 The hybrid approach – local Qwen via Ollama for the majority of work, selective Copilot usage for tasks requiring frontier models – delivers the best of both worlds: the capability of frontier AI where it matters combined with the economics of local inference everywhere else.

 The weeks that cost £600 do not need to define your relationship with AI assistance.
 The hardware sits on the shelf ready to be plugged in.
 The software is free and waiting.
-The question is simply whether you will keep renting intelligence or start owning it.
+The question is simply whether you will keep renting intelligence or start owning it – and for organisations handling sensitive data, that answer has become increasingly clear.

 Comments